Teacher-Guided Causal Interventions for Image Denoising: Orthogonal Content-Noise Disentanglement in Vision Transformers: Conclusion

 \section{Conclusion}

-We revisit image denoising from a causal-intervention perspective, where correlation-based fitting can entangle intrinsic content with extrinsic noise, degrading robustness under high-frequency ambiguity and distribution shifts.
+We revisit image denoising from a causal-intervention perspective, addressing how correlation-based fitting entangles content and noise.
 We propose TCD-Net, a Vision Transformer denoiser with structured interventions for content--noise disentanglement: EBA deconfounds environment bias via de-centered projection with residual restoration, and a dual-branch head with orthogonality plus strong noise supervision reduces leakage and anchors the nuisance factor.
 We further distill an NBP-guided feature-level perceptual prior to regularize content toward the natural-image manifold, and adopt resolution-stable positional encoding for better generalization.
 Experiments on synthetic Gaussian and real benchmarks show state-of-the-art or competitive fidelity with high efficiency (9.59\,ms, 104.2 FPS on RTX~5090).
 Future work will explore reliability-aware teacher priors and causal intervention learning under domain shift and weak supervision for real-world noise.